MadIceTea/website-personal/content/ja/about.md

 +++
 date = ""
-draft = true
 slug = "jikoshoukai"
 title = "私について"

 +++
-Alex is a 4th year undergraduate researcher studying at the Univeristy of Tokyo, Komaba campus.
+Alex is a 4th year undergraduate researcher studying at the University of Tokyo, Komaba campus.

 He enjoys cats, the JPOP group Perfume, TensorFlow neural network projects, Thinkpads, and family.